Tinkerforge/doc/en/source/Software/Brickd.rst

    :target: ../_images/Screenshots/brickd_windows_driver_1.jpg

 If you have not installed the driver before,
 Windows does not know our drivers and you have to specify the driver location.
-You can find the drivers in your Brick Daemon installation directory.
+You can find the drivers in your Brick Daemon installation folder.
 If you have installed the drivers before, you can choose the "Install the software automatically" option since Windows already knows the driver location.